jamesdesigns/james-graphql-server/README.md

     }
 ```

-2. Find/Read all products by type (name, color, or size).
+2. Find/Read all products by name.
 For example, Find the name of all products that contain "Hoodie".
 ```bash
 query findProductByType {
     product(where: { id: "1" }) {